Understanding Product Ingredients

 Why use additives like dyes, preservatives and fragrances...why not just use the basic ingredients a product needs?

-Dyes, preservatives and fragrances provide valuable benefits.
-Dyes are an important visual cue that helps you know where you're spraying a product and, in fact, that it's the product you intended to use.
+These ingredients provide valuable benefits.
+Dyes can be an important visual cue that helps you know you are using the product you intended to use.
+Or for products such as candles, dyes can help you match a color to your home décor.
 Preservatives prevent the growth of microbes as products sit on store shelves or in the home, helping the products last longer and perform better, without becoming spoiled.
 Finally, many people associate a fresh fragrance with a clean and welcoming home, and they specifically seek out products that offer this added benefit.

 What's more important: the chemical or the quantity used?